roland-dubois/aframe-meetup-nyc/demos/00_A-Frame_starter/README.md

 [**Download the package here**](https://rawgit.com/roland-dubois/aframe-meetup-nyc/master/demos/00_A-Frame_starter.zip)

-This demo is built on top of the repo from the gulp starter [CSS Tricks tutorial](https://css-tricks.com/gulp-for-beginners/).
+This demo is built on top of [How to setup your Workflow using Gulp v4.0.0](https://levelup.gitconnected.com/how-to-setup-your-workflow-using-gulp-v4-0-0-5450e3d7c512).

 Check if you have node installed: `node -v`